 So what can be done to minimize the affect of these electronic conversations?
 The answer is to ensure a customer friendly experience for the caller even if the call ends up in voicemail.

 Churches often have limited resources for providing the manpower to answer telephones.
-Because of this, Churches need to ensure that if a caller ends up in someones voice-mail, they will have a pleasant experience and are reassured by a message that they will receive a returned phone call.
+Consequently, Churches need to ensure that if a caller ends up in someones voice-mail, they will have a pleasant experience and are reassured by a message that they will receive a returned phone call.

 I personally hate leaving voicemail messages because more times than not, I never hear back from the person I left a message with.
 This is frustrating on many levels because it leaves you wondering if there is a need to take a different route to get an answer to a problem or to just wait for the return phone call.